Clover Mites and Clover Mite Control

-The most effective prevention is removing grass and weeds for 18 to 24 inches around the foundation of the house.
+The most effective prevention is removing any grass and weeds up to 24 inches away from the foundation of the house.

 Clover mites chemical treatments:

-If the mites have invaded the home causing an infestation, chemical controls, such as Bifen IT will solve the problem.
+If the mites have already invaded the home causing an infestation, chemical controls, such as Bifen IT will solve the problem.

-Hose End Sprayers, will certainly make the job much easier and helps with consistent application.
+Hose End Sprayers, make the job much easier and helps with consistent application.

-For the indoors, use a vacuum cleaner to pick up the live mites without crushing them so that they don't stain.
+Use a vacuum cleaner inside the structure to pick up the live mites without crushing them so that they don't stain.
 Dispose of the vacuum bag.